Egypt court delays verdict in policemen's trial

-ALEXANDRIA, Egypt An Egyptian activist, whose death last year contributed to the uprising that ousted President Hosni Mubarak, died from asphyxiation caused by a roll forced into his mouth while he was unconscious, the state news agency MENA reported on Saturday.
+ALEXANDRIA, Egypt The trial of two policemen accused of beating an Egyptian activist, whose death contributed to an uprising that ousted President Hosni Mubarak in February, was adjourned on Saturday.

-A criminal court trying two policemen accused of killing the activist, Khaled Said, adjourned the trial until October 22 to allow lawyers to examine a forensic report submitted to the court on Saturday by a team of independent medical experts from medical schools in Cairo and Alexandria.
+The judge set a hearing for October 22, witnesses said, to allow lawyers to study a forensic report submitted by a team of medical experts who had examined the corpse of Khaled Said to determine the cause of his death.

-MENA, citing the 25-page forensic report, said it stated that Said had died from "asphyxia, not choking."

 Witnesses and rights activists have said that Said, 28, died in the port city of Alexandria in June last year after two policemen dragged him out of an internet cafe and beat him.
 Egyptian authorities said he died after choking on drugs.

-Before the attack, Said posted an internet video purporting to show two policemen sharing the spoils of a drug bust.
-His death became a rallying cry for activists behind the January 25 uprising that culminated in Mubarak's removal on February 11.
+Before he died Said posted an internet video purportedly showing two policemen sharing the spoils of a drug bust.
+His death became a rallying cry for activists behind the January 25 uprising that culminated with Mubarak's ouster on February 11.

+The judge, citing the need to "ensure a proper conduct of justice," also ordered a news blackout on the hearings from the next court session until a verdict was reached, witnesses said.

-The general prosecutor charged two men, police sergeant Awad Suleiman and policeman Mahmoud Salah, with illegally arresting and physically torturing Said, charges that carry a maximum penalty of 15 years in prison.
+The general prosecutor had charged the two men, police sergeant Awad Suleiman and policeman Mahmoud Salah, with illegally arresting and physically torturing Said, charges that carry a maximum penalty of 15 years in prison.

 Murder charges have not been filed.